Joseph Gregori High School: History

 Planning for this school started in the early 1990s, following a lengthy history within the district of the need for another campus to accommodate students in the Salida area and northwest Modesto, relieving overcrowding at Modesto and Davis High School.
 In 2001, Modesto City Schools passed a high school bond called Measure T that provided $65 million for the construction of two high schools.

 The school is named for Joseph Gregori, who served as a principal, teacher, and coach in the Modesto City Schools for 28 years before his death in 1998 at age 50.

-The school opened in the fall of 2010 with 9th and 10th grade students.
+The school opened in the fall of 2010 with 9th and 10th-grade students.
 It was designed for a capacity of 2,500 students and was projected to open with 1,800–1,950 students.

 Campus

 The 88 acre campus sits on land formerly used as almond and walnut orchards.
 Modesto City School District purchased the property from the family of Dick and Jennie Van Konynenburg.
 The family had owned the property since 1932.

-Some adjacent property owners criticized the Modesto City School District for their use of eminent domain to purchase easements, rights of way, and land in order to widen Stoddard Road.
+Some adjacent property owners criticized the Modesto City School District for their use of eminent domain to purchase easements, rights of way, and land to widen Stoddard Road.